What is the Accessibility Squad?

 - To facilitate the exchange of knowledge among colleagues across the country

-This online community comprises over 300 individuals at Canadian colleges and universities involved in the provision of services to persons with disabilities.
+This online community comprises over 300 individuals from Canadian colleges and universities involved in the provision of services to persons with disabilities.